pumukit/PuMuKIT/src/Pumukit/OpencastBundle/Resources/doc/ConfigurationGuide.md

 40 23 * * *     /usr/bin/php /var/www/pumukit2/app/console pumukit:opencast:batchimport --env=prod -i 0
 ```

 ### 2.2.
-Stop Workflow
+Workflow Stop

-The `pumukit:opencast:stop:workflow` console command allows to stop all Opencast succeeded workflows of
+The `pumukit:opencast:workflow:stop` console command allows to stop all Opencast succeeded workflows of
 a removed media package.

 If the `delete_archive_mediapackage` parameter is set to true, there is no need to add this command to